 When doing a comparison of how these mics perform based on different expert reviews, it was said that the audio produced by the Audio Technica microphones was better.

 Let us expound on how these microphones performed, starting off with the HyperX Quadcast microphone:

-- For spoken word, voice-over, streaming, and other applications, for example.
+- For spoken word, voice-over, streaming, and other applications.

-- It is a good microphone because it produces full sounds and requires little to no editing after the recording is completed to produce a professional sound.
+- It is a good microphone because it produces full sounds and requires little to no editing after recording is completed.
+It will produce a professional sounds.

 - Music, on the other hand, is NOT recommended.